 4.1.1.7 New RR Questionnaire

-New RRs will be asked to complete the Firm's Financial Advisor Application, outside business activity forms, forms concerning accounts at other brokerage firms and various other materials.
+New RRs will be asked to complete outside business activity forms, forms concerning accounts at other brokerage firms and various other materials.
 Any answers that present concerns will be referred to Compliance for review.